idris10x/idris10x/README.md

 ### Hi there 👋

-I am a BSc geography grad with a passion for turning data into actionable insights.
-Specializing in policy informatics and strategy analysis, I use my knowledge of the earth and its systems to help shape the future.
+I am a Data Literacy Educator, Productivity Ninja and Mental Wellness Enthusiast.
+I'm passionate about bridging the gap between technology, data, and human cognition.
+My mission is to empower individuals and organizations with the tools, knowledge, and techniques to improve their work and lives.

 ### SKills

-* Geographic Information Systems (GIS)
-* Strategy Analysis
 * Data Analytics
 * Data Visualisation
 * Machine Learning
+* NLP
-* Problem Solving
+* Decision Science

 ### Contact